DocSkellington/SkellEngine/docs/entities/Entity.md

 -- The three lines can be remplaced by entity:addComponent("position", {x=5.1, y=9}) or by entity:addComponent("position", {5.1, 9})
 -- Don't forget to add it to the System Manager game.systemManager:addEntity(entity)

+--- We can iterate over the components for index, name, component in pairs(entity) do if name == "position"
+    std::cout << "We have a position, Houston\n";
+  end
+end

 -- Now, we create an entity with a position component game.entityManager:addEntity("entityPosition", {position={48, 91.7}})